ContextLab/hypertools/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**HyperTools**: A python toolbox for visualizing and manipulating high-dimensional data
+**HyperTools**: A python toolbox for gaining geometric insights into high-dimensional data
 ======================================

 .. image:: ../images/hypertools.gif